Sussex pubs with great gardens

 Hove Place, 37 First Avenue, Hove, 01273 738266, hoveplace.co.uk

 The Duke of Cumberland Arms, Henley, near Midhurst

 This 16th century pub near Midhurst is perched on top of a hill, so unsurprisingly it’s another with great views, this time looking towards Leith Hill in Surrey.
 The garden itself has a stream and ponds (one with trout).
 Tables are arranged on a deck, patio and lawn, there’s even an outdoor fireplace and snug.
 The rotating menu, from an award-winning chef includes high end ingredients like oysters, venison and scallops.
-With a couple of days notice, tables of four or more can pre-order a roast with a choice of joints of a whole free range chicken (£19.95 per head) for any day of the week.
-There’s a Caribbean music night coming up on 17 Sept, a game tasting menu on 25 Oct and a firework party on 5 Nov.
+With a couple of days notice, tables of four or more can pre-order a roast with a choice of joints or a whole free range chicken, not only on Sundays.

 The Duke of Cumberland Arms, Henley, GU27 3HQ, 01428 652280, dukeofcumberland.com